Should Trump shut down the stock market? 4 questions answered

 The president does have the power to shutter markets in response to a crisis such as the COVID-19 pandemic.

 In fact, the markets have been closed many times due to war, victory, deaths of presidents, the celebration of historical events of significance like the Moon landing and disasters, both natural or man-made.
-For example, the NYSE shut down for three days following the 9/11 terrorist attacks and closed for two days during Hurricane Sandy in 2012.
+For example, the NYSE shut down for the week following the 9/11 terrorist attacks and closed for two days during Hurricane Sandy in 2012.

 The longest shutdown on record was during World War I, when the the NYSE closed for four months beginning in July 1914.